Epistates: Military use

-In military texts, an epistates (the one who stands behind) is the man behind a protostates (the one who stands first).
+In military texts, an epistates (the one who stands over) is the man behind a protostates (the one who stands first).
 The phalanx was made up of alternate ranks of protostates and epistates.
 Thus, in a file of eight men, the protostates were the men in positions 1, 3, 5, and 7, while the epistates occupied positions 2, 4, 6, and 8.

 New Testament usage

 The word epistates is also used in "common" Koine Greek and in the Greek New Testament to refer to Christ.
 This word is translated into English as 'master,' but that is a simplistic translation.
 The word might be better understood as belonging to the set of Greek words meaning 'visitor' or 'divine visitation' (episkope), 'letter of instruction' (epistole), as well as 'guardian' or 'caretaker' (episkopos), which was a word later translated as bishop.
-See Luke 5:5 for an example of textual usage.
+The word only appears in Luke's gospel (5:5; 8:24, 45; 9:33, 49; 17:13*).